 Portland’s gang task force has changed its name.
-About 100 people in attendance Sept.
-26, voted to rename the task force Community Peace Collaborative, with the tag line: A Coalition for Violence Prevention and Achievement.
+About 100 task force attendees voted, Sept.
+26, to rename the task force Community Peace Collaborative, with the tag line: A Coalition for Violence Prevention and Achievement.

-The collaborative meets approximately every two weeks, bringing together youth agencies, law enforcement, county community justice staff, gang outreach workers, faith leaders, neighborhood groups, health, housing and social service groups, attorneys, educators, businesses, and the public.
-The group focuses on gang-related violence, and building community support for youth and families.
+The collaborative meets approximately every two weeks, bringing together youth agencies, law enforcement, county community justice staff, gang outreach workers, faith leaders, neighborhood groups, health, housing and social service organizations, attorneys, educators, businesses and the public.
+The group focuses on reducing gang-related violence through building support networks for youth and families.

-Antoinette Edwards, coordinator of Portland’s Office of Youth Violence Prevention, chaired the meeting, saying,
+Antoinette Edwards, coordinator of Portland’s Office of Youth Violence Prevention, kicked off the meeting, saying,

 Police reported on three shooting incidents that left at least two people injured.
 One of the men injured has been shot at four times previously and wounded three times.
 The total number of reported gang violence incidents to date this year is 94, up from 77 at the same time last year.